-When children use the school's network to access the internet19, they are protected from inappropriate content by our filtering and monitoring systems.
+When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+However, many students are able to access the internet using their own data plans.

 Where students are using computers in school, appropriate supervision will be in place.